OSC/ood-documentation/source/how-tos/app-development/interactive/sub-apps.rst

 ships the base app and sites provide sub apps with configurations specific to their site.

+The way it works is this: Let's say you  have an existing application in ``/var/www/ood/apps/sys/my_app``.

+You have 2 options for supplying sub-app overrides.

+  * Place new ``form.yml`` files in ``/etc/ood/config/apps/my_app``.
+  * OR provide new ``form.yml`` files in  ``/var/www/ood/apps/sys/my_app/local``.

+There are pros and cons to each scheme.
+With the former, you sperate the overriedes (the sub-apps) and the actuall app.
+The subapps residing in ``/etc/ood`` and the actual apps residing in ``/var/www``.
+This would allow you to update one without having to update the other.

+With latter scheme you keep the overrides with the main application itself.
+This has the benefit of having everything in the same place, perhaps a git repository so that the apps (the main app and the sub-app) get updated together.

 .. _quick-launch-apps:

 Quick Launch Apps